 - My first language is Cantonese, then English, and then I picked up Mandarin Chinese through translating songs and watching dramas from Mainland China and Taiwan.
 I am most comfortable in Chinglish where I switch between different Chinese dialects and English in a conversation.

-- I grew up in a Chinese restaurant in Western Massachusetts until I went to high school.
+- My parents owned a Chinese take-out restaurant in Western Massachusetts and I grew up there until high school started.
 It was called Chef Lau's House in Springfield.
+Friday special was Chicken Fingers and Pork Fried Rice for $3.00.

 - My first job was at a pickle factory stuffing pickles in glass jars.